I was born & raised in a lil suburb 45 minutes NW of Philadelphia. I earned a degree in Photojournalism from PPU in Pittsburgh.

-We’ll work well together if you value good vibes, are excited about love, and want to capture it all beautifully, raw & organically.
+We’ll work well together if you value good vibes, are excited about love, and want to capture it all beautifully & organically.

 Leave the “composing” of it all to me.

-My basic single-shooter wedding package starts at $2800.
+My basic single-shooter full day wedding coverage starts at $2900.

-If you have a unique day or a small wedding, I also offer pricing for you.
-Tell me more about it by submitting a contact form.
+OR... if you have a unique day or a small wedding, I also offer pricing and I want to hear all about it.
+Tell me more by submitting a contact form.

 The photograph I fell in love with.